sin3point14/danbooru-viewer/README.md

 Don't.
 The codebase is a nightmare of CSS, JS, Bootstrap currently with snippets from all over the internet bound by very fragile code.
 I had a ( ͡° ͜ʖ ͡°) impulse and then built it, what else could you expect?
+Though I do have plans to clean up this project and implement Vue.js while learning it
 Unless, you are a masochist, then feel free to make my life easier by opening up a pull request

 ## Milestones

+- [ ] add support for other booru based sites like [Gelbooru](https://gelbooru.com/)

 - [ ] Load multiple low res images at once(somewhat like google images) using-